htcondor/htcondor/docs/version-history/development-release-series-89.rst

   signing keys.
 As a result, some previously-issued tokens will no longer be valid with this release.
-In some cases, truncating the signing key just before the first zero byte will allow the old tokens to be validated until you can resissue new tokens.
+In some cases, truncating the signing key just before the first zero byte will allow the old tokens to be validated until you can reissue new tokens.
   :jira:`295`

-- HTCondor will now access tokens in directory ``/etc/condor/tokens.d`` as user root, meaning this directory and its contents should be only accessible by user root for maximum secuirty.
+- HTCondor will now access tokens in directory ``/etc/condor/tokens.d`` as user root, meaning this directory and its contents should be only accessible by user root for maximum security.
 If upgrading from an earlier v8.9.x release, it may currently be accessible by user ``condor``, so recommend that admins issue command ``chown -R root:root /etc/condor/tokens.d``.
   :jira:`266`